Eschatologue/CM_wiki/docs/glossary.md

 ### Swim Speed

-A Swim Speed can be used to swim without expending the extra movement normally associated with swimming.
+A Swim Speed can be used to swim without expending the extra Movement normally associated with swimming.

 ---